Fundação Padre Anchieta

+Activities

-It is the goal of the broadcasters of the Padre Anchieta Foundation to offer programming in the public interest, without influence from commercial or governmental interests.
+Padre Anchieta Foundation's goal is to offer programming in the public interest, without influence from commercial or governmental interests.

 The public resources dedicated to TV Cultura (that is, the gross budget of the Foundation) were R$74.7 million in 2006, but of those R$36.2 million were donated from private industry partners and sponsors.

 In May 2007, Paulo Markun won an internal election to become Director-President of the foundation, replacing Marcos Mendonça.

 Markun has worked at TV Cultura since the 1960s, and he ran unopposed.

 The president of the Board of Directors is Jorge da Cunha Lima.

 Board of directors

 The Board of Directors of the Padre Anchieta Foundation is composed of 47 members.

 Life members of the board, as well as elected members, are appointed largely through the influence of the state of São Paulo.

 The government's role in the foundation's decision-making process – which goes against its stated principles – has been a topic of criticism.